hanling3/recipe-book/documents/discovery-and-planning.md

 Round 1: Unstructured

-- User 5: She cooks because there is a limited number of Uber drivers for food delivery in Ithaca.
-Her cooking process is: find recipes, buy ingredients, and cook.
-She uses the recipe apps Xiachufang.
-She has no dietary restrictions.

-- User 6: She cooks because the food in the school dining hall sucks and it’s expensive to order Chinese food in Ithaca.
-Her cooking process is: slide everything first, and then basically stir fry everything.
-She follows the recipes on Xiaohongshu, where she can just type in what she has in her fridge like potatoes and see how she could cook it.
-She has no dietary restrictions.

-- User 7: She cooks because Ithaca does not have many delicious Asian foods, and cooking by herself is healthier and cheaper than dining out.
-Her cooking process is: going grocery shopping, deciding what to eat, finding recipes and making changes according to her own flavor, and lastly following the instructions on the recipes.
-Basically she follows the recipes on Xiachufang.
-She has no dietary restrictions.

-- User 8: She cooks because cooking is definitely healthier and cheaper than going to the restaurants and ordering food deliveries.
-She cooks based on her past experiences in which she found the recipes on Xiaohongshu.
-If she can’t remember the recipes, she will look up recipes she saved on Xiaohongshu again.
-She mainly used Xiaohongshu to find recipes.
-She has no dietary restrictions.

 Round 2: Semi-structured
-- User 1:
+- User 1: The user was a male graduate student currently living in Collegetown Terrace.
+He has several dietary restrictions, including nuts and shellfish.
+We learned that he usually eats at school and cooks once or twice a week, also he would save leftover for the next meal.
+He only cooks limited dishes that he’ve been made several times before and prefers food with straightforward cooking step.
+In addition, he likes to cook food that his mom used to prepare for him and he would asked his parents for recipe by text message.
+He has a flexible budget for weekly grocery shopping but will minimize times to going out to eat.

 - User 2: The user was a female graduate student currently living in Collegetown.
 We learned that she prioritizes convenience and frequently uses meal delivery services such as HelloFresh and SunBasket.
 She is not confident in her cooking skills and is trying to best to teach herself.
 She cooks in order to eat healthier and to save money.

 - User 3: The user was a male graduate student currently living in Collegetown Terrace.
 He has several dietary restrictions, including nuts and various fruits.
 We learned that he is relatively confident in his cooking skills, and cooks on a daily basis, doesn't really have a budget when cooking, and oftentimes finds himself looking up recipes for dishes his mom used to prepare for him, in order to double check details such as sauce ratios.
 He cooks because he enjoys having control over his diet.

-- User 5: The user was a female graduate student currently living in North side of campus.
-We learned that she is very confident at her cooking and she cooks everyday.
+- User 4: The user was a female graduate student currently living in North side of campus.
+We learned that she is very confident at his cooking and she cooks everyday.
 She does not have a budget for grocery.
-She eats 2 meals a day, and it usually takes her 5 minutes to decide the recipe and 30-40 minutes to prepare a meal.
+She eats 2 meals a day, and it usually takes her 5 minuts to decide the recipe and 30-40 minutes to prepare a meal.
 Most of the time she creates her own recipes, and sometimes she will search recipes on YouTube or Xiaohongshu.
 She cooks because she wants to eat Asian food and cooking is much cheaper than dining out.

-- User 6: The user was a female graduate student currently living in Collegetown Terrace.
+- User 5: The user was a female graduate student currently libing in Collegetown Terrace.
 We learned that she started cooking since middle school, and she cooks almost everyday.
 She is very condifent about cooking.
-It takes her 20-30 minutes to prepare a meal, and she searches recipes on Xiachufang.
+It takes her 20-30 minuts to prepare a meal, and she searches recipes on Xiachufang.
 She does not have a budget on grocery and dining out.
 She likes to cook because she can decide what to eat.

-- User 7: The user was a female graduate student currently living in North side of campus.
-She is just so so with her cooking skills even though she has been cooking since she started her college life.
-She loves Asian food and cooks Asian cuisines everyday.
-It took her 15 minutes to prepare her last meal.
-She usually decides her recipes within 5 minutes.
-She eats super fast breakfast everyday.
-She prefers home cooked meals because the extra fees of delivery food are too expensive.
-Most of the time she can remember the recipes she has used and found on Xiachufang, and she saves the recipes on her phone or in her notebook.
-She doesn't have a budget for groceries but avoids dining out because she thinks cooking at home is much cheaper.

 ## Affinity Diagramming